European Furniture Production Market Size Methodology

 Annual pages derived from the monthly table

-Published annual production market-size pages are derived from the monthly API table.
+Published annual production market-size pages are derived from the monthly API table where monthly rows are available.
 Complete years are summed from 12 monthly observations.
 Where the latest year is incomplete but enough monthly data is available, the latest year may be shown as preliminary.
 Depending on the page workflow, the preliminary value is estimated either from year-to-date monthly movement versus the same months in the previous year or by annualising available monthly totals through the public-data transform.

 Revisions and limitations